betheden/hebrew-grammar/content/suffix_pronominal.rst

 Attached to a :ref:`noun<noun>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When attached to a noun, a pronominal suffix always functions as an attributive adjective describing the person(s) or thing(s)
+When attached to a noun, a pronominal suffix functions as a personal pronoun in a :ref:`construct relationship<state_construct-chain>`
+with the noun to which it is attached.
+Very often, the pronoun functions as a possessive
-in possession of that noun.
+:ref:`attributive adjective<adjective-attributive>` indentifying the person(s) or thing(s) in possession of that noun.

 .. csv-table:: Example: 2SA 17:23